pharmacometric/pharmacometric-shiny-template-model/includes/header/guide/model_information.md

 The following features are available in the current template for you to get started.

- - __Pre-built modules__ Already configured set-up for modules for exploratory data analysis.
+ - __Pre-built modules__ Already configured set-up for modules for model creation, excution and post-processing.
 User may tweak further to their specific routines
  - __Example data & uploads__ Availability of data to test out the app, but also a feature that allows upload of user dataset for analysis
  - __Plot/table output and code download__ Download all output plots and tables either as final outputs (png/docx) or objects (ggplot/flextable/table1) or code download to direct use in submissions
  - __User customizable interface__.
 This means the user can move around the panels to desired locations on the screen.
 They may also change the title and color of the panels to suite their needs.